symfony/symfony-docs/doctrine/events.rst

             ;
         };

+Since doctrine 2.1.0 by implementing the ``Doctrine\Bundle\DoctrineBundle\EventSubscriber\EventSubscriberInterface`` you don't need to add services configuration.

 If you need to associate the subscriber with a specific Doctrine connection, you can do it in the service configuration: